tveshas/tveshass/README.md

 # Minimalist portfolio website

 In this repository, I build my own portfolio website.
 See it live [here](https://tveshas.github.io/tveshass/).
+Most of your edits will be in config.js

 ## Credit where credit is due